dnmfarrell/jp/README.md

 Transforming
 ------------
-N.B. transformations are a work in progresss; more functions to come!
+N.B. transformations are a work in progresss; I add new features as I need them.
+Feel free to add your own, they're easy to add and there is plenty of prior art to copy from.

 jp parses the incoming JSON stream into a data structure and places it on a stack.
 It then reads args for any transformation instructions.

-    - push: any json literal will be parsed and pushed onto the stack, e.g. `"foo"`
+    - push: any json literal will be parsed and pushed onto the stack, e.g. "foo"
     - pop: pops the top entry off the stack, deleting it
     - swap: swaps the top two entries of the stack with each other
     - dup: copies the vlaue on the top of the stack making it the top two entries
     - merge: combines all values on the stack into a single structure
+    - keys, values: pop an object off the stack and push one key/valuefor each member
-    - keys, values, pairs: pop an object off the stack and push one key/values/object pair for each member of the object
+    - pairs: pop an object off the stack and push an object pair for each member
-    - k: lookup the value of a given key
+    - k: lookup the value of a given key in an object
     - i: lookup the value of an array index

     # merge two objects